matthewepler/python_postgres/README.md

         1.) import data from a file
         2.) take a file argument
-        3.) give feedback on the success of the data import 4.) allow the user to make simple queries
+        3.) give feedback on the success of the data import 4.) allow the user to make simple queriesBase

 # Assignment #1 - Instructions